oktadev/okta-blog/_source/_posts/2018-06-05-authentication-vanilla-js.md

 }
 ```

 Adding a meal introduces a `POST /meals` call to store the data on the server.
 If this method succeeds, the code should push the new meal onto the local array and recalculate the total calories.
-Replace `addMeal` method in `public/main.js` with the following code:
+Replace the `addMeal` method in `public/main.js` with the following code:

 ```js
 async addMeal (data) {